anant14014/TwitterHinglishTranslation/README.md

 ## Translation
 Given these dictionaries, translation was trivial: if a word in a tweet is not present in the list of English stopwords, it is translated.

+#Output
+The output is written to a file called "output.txt" in the working directory.
+The format is: Tweet\n Translated Tweet\n \n

 #Challenges
 	1. Nature of tweets - acronyms, spelling errors, lots of noisy data
 	2. Lack of easy availability of high quality transliterated Hindi-English data

 #Possible Optimizations
 Given a larger timeframe, the following optimizations can be explored:
 	1. Better datasets would significantly improve results - can be purchased, created etc
 	2. A machine learning approach could be used for transliteration and detecting when a word is Hindi
 	3. An RNN could be used to cross-reference dictionary resuts with context in the task of translation

 #References and Datasets
 	+https://www.atala.org/IMG/pdf/2.Das-TAL54-3.pdf